 Mindfulness and Your Health

-The Mayo Clinic describes mindfulness as a practice originally conceived thousands of years ago that was intended to ease suffering and cultivate compassion.
+Mindfulness is a practice originally conceived thousands of years ago that was intended to ease suffering and cultivate compassion.
 Not tied to any particular religious or cultural belief system, it is a practice that is still relevant in our world today.
 Mindfulness can be defined as a conscious effort to be completely in the present moment, setting aside worries, expectations and other thoughts or emotions.

 Practicing Mindfulness on Monday helps you to begin the week with a positive mindset and manage your stress all week long.
 Unmanaged stress has been shown to have numerous negative health impacts including loss of sleep, mood disorders, digestive disorders, increased risk of cardiovascular disease, and a decreased immune response which can leave us susceptible to colds, the flu and other illnesses.